How do I write a book?

 I’d also recommend that you not worry about grammar in this phase.
 Just let the words pour out of your mind onto the page.
 If you’re interested in learning more about the English language, I’d recommend reading a simple grammar book or checking out an online source like Grammar Girl.
 Start by learning one rule, then applying it.
 Then select another and so forth.
 Take it step by step.
 You may just find the learning process fun!

-Dear Friendly Ghostwriter, I would like to write an autobiography/screen play.
-This is something I have thought about for many years, but I’m extremely nervous how to approach this because of safety issues.
+Dear Friendly Ghostwriter, I would like to write an autobiography/screenplay.
+This is something I have thought about for many years, but I’m extremely nervous about how to approach this because of safety issues.
 I am not sure where to start.
 I would appreciate a consultation if possible. – Gen

 Dear Gen, You bring up an excellent point.
 Honestly, I do think you have a right to be concerned.
 Once you put your story out there, you can’t take it back.
 I believe there are many instances when it just isn’t wise for someone to write their memoir.
 And it isn’t always safe.